Ianyourgod/yeller-scrapyard/README.md

 # Yeller

 Ever felt old?
-Well yeller is for you!
+Well then, yeller is for you!
 Yeller enforces set rules and has innovative syntax, allowing for quicker reading and understanding of code, such as:

-- a maxmium of 4 letter long variable names
+- a maxmium of 4 letter long function names
 - a 1/5 chance your program will fail to compile
 - lonely variables
 - etc.